Merchants of Doubt: Summary

 Oreskes and Conway write that a handful of politically conservative scientists, with strong ties to particular industries, have "played a disproportionate role in debates about controversial questions".
 The authors write that this has resulted in "deliberate obfuscation" of the issues which has had an influence on public opinion and policy-making.

 The book criticizes the so-called Merchants of Doubt, some predominantly American science key players, above all Bill Nierenberg, Fred Seitz, and Fred Singer.
 All three are physicists: Singer was a space and satellite researcher, whereas Nierenberg and Seitz worked on the atomic bomb.
 They have been active on topics like acid rain, tobacco smoking, global warming and pesticides.
 The book says that these scientists have challenged and diluted the scientific consensus in the various fields, as of the dangers of smoking, the effects of acid rain, the existence of the "ozone hole", and the existence of anthropogenic climate change.
-Seitz and Singer have been involved with institutions such as The Heritage Foundation, Competitive Enterprise Institute and George C. Marshall Institute in the United States.
+Seitz and Singer have been involved with institutions such as the Heritage Foundation, the Competitive Enterprise Institute, and the George C. Marshall Institute in the United States.
 Funded by corporations and conservative foundations, these organizations have opposed many forms of state intervention or regulation of U.S. citizens.
-The book lists similar tactics in each case: "discredit the science, disseminate false information, spread confusion, and promote doubt".
+The book lists similar tactics in each case: "discredit the science, disseminate false information, spread confusion, and promote doubt."